openstack/project-team-guide/doc/source/repository.rst

 the URL ``https://docs.openstack.org/openstack/<projectname>/latest``
 will redirect to the repositories' ``README.rst`` file.

+Use Depends-On on ``governance`` patch submitted in Step 1.

-Step 6: Mark the deliverables as retired
+Step 7: Mark the deliverables as retired
 ----------------------------------------

 For maintained openstack series, on ``openstack/releases``, amend the related